cedadev/nlds/docs/source/system-status.rst

 |

-**possible examples of how the system status table can look:**
+**System status example tables:**

-No consumers are running.
-Blue info bar.
-All text is red.
+When no consumers are running, the info bar is blue, and the status text is red.

 .. image:: status_images/all_off.png
   :width: 400
   :alt: All consumers off
 |
-All consumers inside a microservice are offline.
-Red info bar and all failed tags in the row. the failed text is red, the rest is green.
+When all consumers inside a microservice are offline the info bar is red as well as the status column text for the offline microservice.
+The working microservices status text is green.

 .. image:: status_images/failed.png
   :width: 400
   :alt: A consumer failed
 |
-Some consumers inside a microservice are offline.
-Red info bar and all failed tags in the row. the partially failed microservice is in orange.
+When some consumers inside a microservice are offline the info bar is red the partially failed microservice's status text is orange.

 .. image:: status_images/part_failed.png
   :width: 400
   :alt: some consumers failed
 |
-All consumers online.
-Green info bar nothing in failed consumer column. all text in green.
+When all consumers online the info bar is green, there is nothing in failed consumer column and all status text is green.

 .. image:: status_images/success.png
   :width: 400